DrupalSecurityTeam/drupalpcicompliance/DrupalPCICompliance.md

 For specific ways that the Drupal application can be compromised, please visit DrupalSecurityReport.org.

-## Locking Down Drupal for PCI SAQ C/D
+## Locking Down Drupal for PCI SAQ D

 This is a non-exhaustive list of ways in which you can harden security at the Drupal level.